AAghaei/1/README.md

 ## <a name="str"></a>The structure of keywords table
-each keyword entry has 5 attributes, which are listed below with an explanation __1.
-Keyword lable__: is the standard phrase to be used to represent a concept.
+each keyword entry has 5 attributes, which are listed below with an explanation
+1. __Keyword lable__: is the standard phrase to be used to represent a concept.
-__2. Keyword ID__: this attribute is a pointer to the keyword, which may be helpful in programming. moreover, in some cases, a keyword may have different meanings in different contexts and the keyword ID might be helpful for disambiguation in such cases.
+2. __Keyword ID__: this attribute is a pointer to the keyword, which may be helpful in programming. moreover, in some cases, a keyword may have different meanings in different contexts and the keyword ID might be helpful for disambiguation in such cases.
 Each keyword ID starts with a 2-letter prefix, which identifies the type of keyword (for example, "_MD_" for measurement device), and continues with a combination of uppercase and lowercase letters.
 ## How to contribute
 every part of this repository is open to edition.